 “Do the Right-est Thing” | Ted Lasso

 Toheeb Jimoh is utter sunshine with his hundred-watt smile on Apple TV’s Ted Lasso, and in this season so far, the series is giving the actor more opportunities to beam.
-“Do the Right-est Thing” in a myriad of ways is Sam Obisanya’s episode.
+“Do the Right-est Thing” in myriad ways is Sam Obisanya’s episode.

 And through every moment, Toheeb Jimoh brought front and center a full range of captivating emotions.
-From the instant his reservations toward Jamie started showing, to the end where he called everyone in for the photo with Nora, Jimoh was bringing his a-game in embodying the character down to the t.
+From the instant his reservations toward Jamie started showing, to the end where he called everyone in for the photo with Nora, Jimoh was bringing his A-game in embodying the character down to the t.

 You could feel every ounce of his excitement in the beginning, the uncertainties on the field, the reservations in the locker room, and the shift in confidence during the press conference.
-Jimoh held his own brilliantly throughout the entirety of the episode’s run and through seamless shifts in his expression, he was speaking even when he would say nothing.
+Jimoh held his own brilliantly throughout the entirety of the episode’s run, and through seamless shifts in his expression, he was speaking even when he would say nothing.

 Jimoh is so brilliantly subtle at times throughout the episode it is a marvel to witness, and then where need be, he beams with the kind of energy that is undoubtedly infectious.
 In short, the world needed more Sam Obisanya, and I’m glad we’re getting it.
 Toheeb Jimoh is a remarkable performer, and this episode essentially proves that there is nothing and no emotion he cannot master.

 Let’s be honest in admitting that we were all Nora this week with our crush on him.